Rapid (ship)

-Rapid was the brig that brought William Light's surveying party to the new colony of South Australia.
+Rapid was a brig launched in 1821 or 1826, at Yarmouth.
+In 1836, she brought William Light's surveying party to the new colony of South Australia.
 She was wrecked in 1841.

 History

-Rapid was built in 1826 at Yarmouth, and featured a carved figurehead in the shape of a greyhound.
-She first appeared in Lloyd's Register (LR) in 1826 with William Joy, master, Priest & Co., owner, and trade Yarmouth–Hull.
+Rapid was built in 1826, at Yarmouth, and featured a carved figurehead in the shape of a greyhound.
+She first appeared in Lloyd's Register (LR) in 1826, with William Joy, master, Priest & Co., owner, and trade Yarmouth–Hull.
 The next year her owner became Brest and her trade became Hull–St Petersburg.